Randy Orton

 Randal Keith Orton (born April 1, 1980) is an American professional wrestler.
-Since 2000, he is signed to WWE, where he performs on the SmackDown brand.
-Widely regarded as one of the greatest professional wrestlers of all time, Orton has the tied-third most world championship reigns in the company's history, and a career spanning over 20 years.
+He has been signed to WWE since 2000, where he performs on the SmackDown brand.
+Widely regarded as one of WWE's greatest professional wrestlers, (Note: Multiple sources analysing Orton's ranking in WWE or WWE-adjacant wrestling programs.)
+Orton has the tied-third most world championship reigns in history, and a career spanning over 20 years.

 Orton is a third-generation professional wrestler; his grandfather Bob Orton, father Bob Orton Jr., and uncle Barry Orton were all wrestlers.
 Before being signed by the World Wrestling Federation (WWF, now WWE), he trained in and wrestled for the Mid-Missouri Wrestling Association-Southern Illinois Conference Wrestling (MMWA-SICW).
 He was then signed by the WWF and was sent to Ohio Valley Wrestling (OVW), where he held the OVW Hardcore Championship twice.

-Orton would debut on the main roster in 2002, soon joining the Evolution stable, and as part of the group would become the youngest world champion in WWE history after he won WWE's World Heavyweight Championship in 2004.
-He would be kicked out of the stable as a result, and enter singles competition.
+Orton debuted on the main roster in 2002, soon joining the Evolution stable, and as part of the group, became the youngest world champion in WWE history after he won WWE's World Heavyweight Championship in 2004.
+He was kicked out of the stable as a result, and entered singles competition.
 Orton has held the WWE Championship 10 times and the World Heavyweight Championship four times.
 He was the final holder of the World Heavyweight Championship, which he unified with the WWE Championship to become the WWE World Heavyweight Champion in 2013.
-Orton is recognized by WWE as having the third-most world championship victories in history at 14, only behind prominent rival John Cena (17) and Ric Flair (16) and tied with Triple H (also 14).
 In total, he has won 20 championships in WWE.

-A prominent wrestler throughout his time in WWE, Orton has also won the Royal Rumble twice (2009 and 2017), and the Money in the Bank ladder match once in 2013.
-He is the 17th Triple Crown and 18th overall Grand Slam Champion, and has headlined numerous major WWE events, including their flagship annual event, WrestleMania, twice (25 and 30).
 Since 2021, he holds the record of most pay-per-view (PPV) matches in WWE.